 Learn how to add more Dappled Willow shrubs to your landscape by propagating Dappled Willow cuttings from your original plant.
-Easy to do!
-(Plus you save money by not purchasing more shrubs!)
+It’s easy to do whether you propagate the Dappled Willow cuttings in soil (pots) or in water!
+Plus you save money by not purchasing more shrubs!
+Includes helpful images and video.

 We have a living wall of Dappled Willow in our back yard, and it’s so much nicer than staring at a blank fence.
 This entire wall (below) was grown from just one shrub.
 Each additional Dappled Willow shrub we planted began from cuttings taken from the original shrub.